ustc-compiler/2017fall-student-teamworks/09-prototypal-inheritance.md

 |安鸣霄|nvagus|

-Visit [our organization](https://github.com/compiler-teamwork-group09) for this projects's codes and docs.
+Visit [our organization](https://github.com/compiler-teamwork-group09) for this project's codes and docs.

 ## Overview

-Much different from Class-based Inheritance, as a style of object-oriented programming, Protocol Inheritance provides a novel approach of reusing data.
+Much different from Class-based Inheritance, as a style of object-oriented programming, Prototypal Inheritance provides a novel approach of reusing data.

 **Here's a quick view of the phenomenon:**